We Help People Follow Jesus Together

 Ladies' Bible Study

-Ladies, you are invited to join us for an in-depth, interactive study of Jonah.
+Ladies, you are invited to join us for a Beth Moore study about the fruit of the Holy Spirit.
 Facilitated by Cheryl Howard & Patty Bedzyk.
 Meets Wednesday nights at 6:10 in Room 106.

 AWANA meets on Wednesday nights from 6:00–7:45 pm in Room 208.
 Kids meet in the following age groups: Cubbies (ages 3-5 years); Sparks: (Kindergarten–2nd grade); and Truth & Training (3rd–5th grade).